kacpertopolnicki/lect/README.md

 # lect

-Recorder for lectures ... right now just a list to todos.
+A simple recorder for lectures and presentations.
+Currently in early stages of development.

+Traditionally, information in technical subjects (mathematics, physics, ...) was shared using chalk and a blackboard.
+This simple medium is surprisingly efficient and *lect* is a modern take on this approach.

 # todo

-- ctrl-s parallel
+- ctrl-s ctrl-a parallel

-- setup structure for pip
 - add documentation
+- setup code structure for pip
 - add tutorial to README.md
-- key shortcuts in config
+- configure key shortcuts in config file

-# done

-- problem with ctrl-d when cutting on center
-  - for the moment be carefull
+- remove most calls to logger.debug
+- read todos in code